- What is ESD?

 The colour shift is keyed by day length, rather than temperature or frost -- as the days grow shorter, the trees begin to pull nutrients back into the tree for storage over the winter, and the production of chlorophyll (the green pigment that captures the sun’s energy) shuts down.
 As the greens fade, reds, yellows and oranges that had been hiding there begin to show.
 Carotenes give us the yellows and oranges, while anthocyanins provide the reds.
 Try this activity to witness the invisible colours right in the classroom.

 Again, the intensity of the colour has more to do with sunlight than with temperature.
 Colours will be more intense if there’s been a good growing season – plenty of water and sunlight.
 Also, reds are more intense when fall sunshine allows the production of additional sugars and cool, but not freezing nights slow the enzyme activity that destroys the anthocyanin pigments.
-Reasonable summer precipitation combined with warmweather in early October will lead to a pretty good fall colour season.
-Some leaves may also change early due to localized drought stress.
+Reasonable summer precipitation combined with a forecast of warmer weather in many parts of Canada should lead to a mixed fall colour season.
+In Atlantic Canada leaves may be changing early due to localized drought stress.

 Colour can be quite variable, both within and among different species.
 White Ash can vary from yellow to purple .
 Male Red Maples tend to be red and females yellow.
 For oranges, look to Sugar Maples and Staghorn Sumac; for yellows, Silver Maple, Trembling Aspen and White Birch; for reds, Red Maple , Pin Cherry and oaks .
 There is some evidence that individual trees turn a similar colour each fall.
 Try your own observational experiment by noting the colours of trees nearby your home or school in a journal or painting and compare the colours in subsequent years.